Guissella/milibro/markdown-notebooks.md

 ## Create a notebook with MyST Markdown

-MyST Markdown notebooks are defined by two things:
+MyST Markdown notebooks are defined by two main things:

 1. YAML metadata that is needed to understand if / how it should convert text files to notebooks (including information about the kernel needed).
    See the YAML at the top of this page for example.